zerorat/Action-Build/README-en.md

 - First to support for the kernel version `6.6+` new `setlocalversion` format using `echo`, fixing the issue where custom and randomly-generated pseudo-official suffixes were not applied.
 Now, this feature is fully supported across all device models and build methods.

 - Add `TRUSTY_EXISTS` to automatically detect whether the `6.6` kernel has defects in the kernel source code and determine whether `sed` is needed.

-- When `ZRAM` is enabled, automatically download and modify the ZRAM additional module.[@FURLC](https://github.com/FURLC)

 - Fix issues where `ZRAM` is unusable or unable to launch non-system apps.